uvraj/minecraft-atmospheric-scattering/README.md

 # minecraft-atmospheric-scattering
- A minecraft shaderpack for OptiFine with atmospheric scattering.
+ A minecraft shaderpack for OptiFine with https://github.com/wwwtyro/glsl-atmosphere.